Dune review: Stirring sci-fi epic ends too soon, and that's good and bad

-The Dune saga is as intriguing and ambiguous as the shifting sand of the desert.
+The Dune saga is as intriguing and ambiguous as the desert's shifting sands.
 So it's fitting that a star-studded new movie adaptation is both hugely satisfying and deeply frustrating.
 This 2021 Dune is a tour de force of cinematic sci-fi, a star-studded yet deeply weird fantasy epic, a thoughtful and thrilling movie experience.

 Then it stops right in the middle.